This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Help NowGetting a diagnosis brings peace of mind to parents.
 If you know something is not right with your baby, finally getting a diagnosis is a relief.

-A formal diagnosis is longer and more involved than most diagnoses, but it is needed for a complicated condition like cerebral palsy, especially when including it in legal documentation.
-The documentation should consist of the cause of the cerebral palsy, the form, type, severity, and any other medical records involved in the labor, delivery, birth, and medical care provided after birth.
+The documentation should include the cause of the cerebral palsy, the form, type, severity, and any other medical records involved in the labor, delivery, birth, and medical care provided after birth.

 There is no single test that diagnoses cerebral palsy.
 Your doctor will need to look at several factors to make the diagnosis.[1]
 It depends on the severity of the condition and your child’s symptoms.
 In some babies, it is apparent early on that there is some disability, while for other children, the signs may not be evident for a year or two.